 - Packages and ports

-I also have a few packages on the Open Build Service, but these are unmaintained.
+I have a few old packages on the Open Build Service, but these are unmaintained.
 The static binaries are preferred.

 A convenient installer is available for Android.